 What defines a city?
 Physical boundaries?
 People?
 Economy?
 Government?
 Shared beliefs?
 Richmond is defined by all of these concepts.
 No one aspect is greater than the other.
 Together, they create this unique place we call Richmond, Virginia.
 Richmond is also defined by artifacts, which convey meaning and tell stories.
 They are collected as silent witnesses of the past and present.
 The objects in this exhibition have passed through many hands to create personal stories.
 Collectively, these artifacts help to tell the community’s larger history.

-A guided tour of the Wickham House, a National Historic Landmark, allows guests to explore aspects of life in the early 19th century.
+A dialogue-based guided tour of the 1812 Wickham House, a National Historic Landmark, encourages guests to explore aspects of life in the early 19th century.
 The Wickham House was purchased by Mann Valentine Jr. and in 1898 became the first home of the Valentine Museum.
-In the public first-floor rooms, ornate decorations helped the Wickhams and their enslaved servants present a picture of leisure and refinement.
-The Wickham House basement is temporarily unavailable for self-guided tours.
+In the public first-floor rooms, nationally-recognized neo-classical interiors helped the Wickham family and their enslaved servants present a lifestyle of taste and refinement.
+The Wickham House cellars open in April 2017 with new hands-on history interactive chests exploring everyday life above and below stairs as well as a short film, Shared Spaces: Separate Lives.
 Learn more.